Ella The Hill Country, Sri Lanka Travel Guide

 Bowl-shaped pancakes from fermented rice flour and coconut milk, with crispy edges and a soft center.
 Plain or with an egg (Egg Hopper).

-Eaten for breakfast or dinner.
+Eaten for a brunch or dinner.

 Buffalo curd, similar to yogurt, served with golden kithul (palm) treacle.
 A quintessential, refreshing dessert.